ubccr/ccrdocs/pages/howto/newenv.md

   echo "module-version ccrsoft/legacy default" >> $HOME/.modulerc
   ```

 !!!
-Warning "Default version changing in December 2023"
+Warning "Default version changing soon"
     The latest software environment `ccrsoft/2023.01` will be loaded by default
-    starting in December 2023.
-Users are encouraged to migrate all workflows
+    starting after the December 2023 maintenance downtime.
+Users are encouraged
-    to `ccrsoft/2023.01` as soon as possible
+    to migrate all workflows to `ccrsoft/2023.01` as soon as possible

 ## How to use new compute resources?

 CCR recently deployed brand new compute resources with new processors, memory,
 and GPUs.
 These nodes have been temporarily put into a reservation for users to
-access them and starting in December of 2023 you will no longer need to specify
+access them and starting after the December 2023 maintenance downtime you will
-the reservation.
+no longer need to specify the reservation.

-Prior to December 2023, you will need to specify the following in your batch
+Currently, you will need to specify the following in your batch scripts:
-scripts:

 ```
 #SBATCH --cluster=ub-hpc